codewizard13/ehw-tutwrk-dk-lamp/notes/main.md

 !!! 🛢 Finally we are working with DATABASES! 🛢

+- phpMyAdmin
+- He's using Xampp, but I'm using Largon

+- Create database called `phplessons`

 ### VID: 30 - Create a MySQL Table in Database
 ### VID: 31 - MySQL Insert Into Database
 ### VID: 32 - Select Data From MySQL Database